Stochastic Processes with Expected Stopping Time: Introduction

 {\em Optimization with expected stopping time.} In the most basic case the stopping time for collecting rewards in the stochastic model is a fixed constant~$T$.
 A natural generalization is to consider that the stochastic model can be stopped at a random time such that the expectation of the stopping time is $T$.
 We consider the problem of optimizing (maximizing/minimizing) the expected total reward, when the stopping-time probability distribution can be chosen arbitrarily such that the expected stopping time is $T$.
 In other words, we consider stochastic models of Markov chains/MDPs with total reward, and instead of fixed stopping time $T$, we consider expected stopping time $T$.

-{\em Example and motivation.} Consider the classical example where a robot explores a region for natural resources (e.g., the well-studied RockSample problem in AI literature~\cite{SS04}), and the exploration of the robot is modeled as a Markov chain.
+{\em Example and motivation.} Consider a classical example where a robot explores a region for natural resources (e.g., the well-studied RockSample problem in AI literature~\cite{SS04}), and the exploration of the robot is modeled as a Markov chain.
 The success of the exploration is characterized by the expected total reward, and the stopping time $T$ denotes the expected duration of the exploration.
 The expected stopping-time problem asks to choose the probability distribution of the exploration duration to optimize the collected reward, satisfying the average exploration time.
-A classical stopping-time distribution is the exponential distribution where the stochastic model is stopped at every instant with probability~$\lambda$, called \emph{discount factor}, which entails that the expected stopping time is $T = 1/\lambda$~\cite{FV97}.
-The discount-factor model makes an assumption on the shape of the stopping-time distribution, whereas in realistic scenarios the discount factor is not precisely known, or time-varying discount factors are considered~\cite{Dew12}.
+A classical stopping-time distribution is the geometric distribution where the stochastic model is stopped at every instant with probability~$\lambda$, called \emph{discount factor}, which entails that the expected stopping time is $T = 1/\lambda$~\cite{FV97}.
+The discount-factor model makes an assumption on the shape of the stopping-time distribution, whereas in realistic scenarios the distribution is not precisely known, or time-varying discount factors are considered~\cite{Dew12}.
 When the discount factors are not known, then robust solutions require the worst-case choice of the factors.
-Thus in many examples realistic modeling requires complex stopping-time distributions, and if the precise parameters are unknown, then a robust analysis requires to consider the worst-case value of the discount factor.
+Thus in many examples realistic modeling requires complex stopping-time distributions, and if the precise parameters are unknown, then a robust analysis requires to consider the worst-case stopping-time distribution.
 Hence, when the stopping-time distribution is important yet unknown, a conservative estimate (i.e., lower bound) of the optimal value is obtained using the worst-case choices.
 Thus we consider problems that represent robust extensions of the classical finite-horizon planning.